benzino98/plaschema/memory-bank/activeContext.md

 2. **Content Management Flow**: Streamlining the content creation process with a more intuitive workflow.

 3. **User Account Requirements**: Determining what level of user registration is required for public site features.

+4. **Contact Message Workflow**:
+   - New messages will be flagged in the admin interface
+   - Super admin will review and can update status (new → read → responded → archived)
+   - Implementing predefined categories: General Inquiry, Enrollment Question, Provider Question, Feedback, Technical Issue
+   - Messages will be automatically archived after 3 months
+   - No internal notes functionality needed

 ### Current Challenges